Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 #.
 Install the Mobile Wallet on either an iPhone or an Android phone.
 See :ref:`Downloads <downloads>`.

 #.
-Open the Mobile wallet, read and accept the Terms and Conconditions.
+Open the Mobile wallet; read and accept the Terms and Conditions.

 #.
 Create a six-digit passcode or use a full password.